Core Architecture and Routing Patterns in FastAPI: A Production Blueprint

 logger = logging.getLogger("api.errors")

-logger.error("Unhandled exception", exc_info=exc, extra={"path": request.url.path})
+logger.error("unhandled exception", exc_info=exc, extra={"path": request.url.path})

 return JSONResponse(